 The Policy and Research Division (PRDiv) produces empirically grounded and policy-oriented comparative research on global topics relating to security sector governance and reform (SSG/R).
 This cutting-edge research bridges the gap between policy and practice and is driven by the demand of our national and international partners.
 For more information, please visit PRDiv’s website.

-The Division has 16 full- and part-time staff members and we are looking for a highly motivated and dynamic individual to join us as:
+The Division has 16 full- and part-time staff members and we are looking for two highly motivated and dynamic individuals to join us as:

 - Policy and Research Division

 - Location: Geneva

 - Duration: fixed-term contract until 31st December 2022, with possibility of extension